Can I Put Mousse In My Hair After A Perm?

 48 Hours Post-Service

 Your stylist will provide guidelines to follow after a perm to keep it looking its best.
-This includes avoiding water, moisture, and styling for at least two days post-service.
-It ensures your curls will last and that the curls won’t fall out prematurely.

 On Wet/Damp Hair

-Most mousse formulas will advise applying mousse to wet or damp hair.
-You can follow it up with a light heat styling session and leave the hair to air dry.
+You can follow this up with a light heat styling session and let the hair air dry.

 How To Use Mousse On A Perm

-You can always consult your hair stylist if you’re unsure how to start your perm-focused styling routine.
 They can teach you how to care for your new curls without unnecessarily damaging your strands.

 However, you can also follow these simple tips to ensure lively, permed curls.